hhhhhaaasss/hhhhhaaasss/README.md

 😁Welcome to my GitHub profile!
 My name is Caio Romano Castro and I am a first year Computer Science.
-I have always had a passion for programming and have recently begun my journey in front-end development and cybersecurity.
+I have always had a passion for programming and have recently begun my journey in front-end development and I am also learning Java OOP.
 I am excited to share my projects and learn from the community.

 <h3> 📕 About me:</h3>

-- 💻 &nbsp; Learning Javascript, Java
+- 💻 &nbsp; Learning Javascript and JavaScript Frameworks such as React, Vue and Angular and I am also learning Java
 - 🎨 &nbsp; studied Arts.
-- 🌐 &nbsp; My First language is Portuguese(brazilian), but i also speak fluently French, English and know the basics of Spanish
+- 🌐 &nbsp; My First language is Portuguese(brazilian), but I also speak fluently French, English and know the basics of Spanish

 <h3> 🔧 Skills:</h3>